-(b) A copy of these agreements must be filed with the Board of Pharmacy and the facility.
-Any termination of such agreement shall be reported in writing, within ten (10) days, of termination to the Board and to the administrator.
+(b) A copy of these agreements must be filed with the board of pharmacy and the facility.
+Any termination of such agreement shall be reported in writing, within 10 days, of termination to the board and to the administrator.

 C. CONSULTANT PHARMACIST - CLINIC FACILITY:

 (1) The consultant pharmacist providing services to a clinic shall.

 (a) Assume overall responsibility for clinic pharmacy services, for clinic pharmacy supportive personnel, and for procedures as outlined in the procedures manual, including all records of drugs procured, administered, transferred, distributed, repackaged or dispensed from the clinic.